solita/solita.github.com/_posts/2020-11-xx-azure-devops-pipeline-as-code.md

  - continuous integration
 ---

-Azure DevOps used to have only graphical build pipelines (known as classic pipelines) which were edited only in the web portal.
-In Build 2019 Microsoft released pipeline as code were pipelines are defined with YAML.
-In this blog post I will go through the basics of YAML pipelines and compare them with the older classic pipelines.
+Azure DevOps used to have only graphical build pipelines, known as Classic Pipeline GUI, which were edited only in the web portal.
+In Build 2019 Microsoft released pipeline as code, where pipelines are defined with YAML (aka YAML pipeline).
+In this blog post, I will go through the basics of YAML pipelines and compare them with the older classic pipelines.

 ## Azure DevOps